 - Identification (via the URL) of the work or works which you are claiming have been copyright infringed.

 - A copy of your original work (via the URL) to demonstrate the fact that it is yours in the first place

 - Your contact details to allow the offending party to get in touch with you should they need to

 - A statement to say that you believe that the materials used is unauthorized by you, the content owner

-- A statement that information in the notification form is correct and that the offending party is obliged to take it down.
+- Last, the offending party is obliged to take it down.

-All hosting service providers are obliged to appoint and register a DMCA copyright agent and it’s this person to whom the notice must be sent.
-Upon receipt of the notice, the ISP must first ensure that it’s complete using the checklist above and, if so, they are obliged to disabled access or remove the infringing work immediately.
+All hosting service providers must appoint and register a DMCA copyright agent.
+And the notice must be sent to this person.
+Upon receipt of the notice, the ISP must first ensure that it’s complete.
+Using the above checklist helps.
+And, if complete, they are obliged to disable access or remove the infringing work immediately.